 - not getting enough prenatal vitamins, like folic acid

-A cleft can occur as an isolated birth defect or as part of a larger genetic syndrome, such as Van der Woude syndrome or velocardiofacial syndrome, which are both genetic malformation disorders.
+A cleft can occur as an isolated birth defect or as part of a larger genetic syndrome, such as van der Woude syndrome or velocardiofacial syndrome, which are both genetic malformation disorders.

-It’s possible for cleft palate and lip to be diagnosed while the baby is still in the womb through the use of an ultrasound.
+It’s possible for cleft palate and lip to be diagnosed while your baby is still in the womb through the use of an ultrasound.
 An ultrasound uses high frequency sound waves to create an image of your baby inside your abdomen.